Home About

 Once the group has started to form, group members will very quickly move into determining the roles and relationships between group members.
 A good group leader will be ready to guide this process.
 Group leaders should anticipate a certain amount of conflict, and see it as a natural part of the group process. together.
 A wise group leader will facilitate the group process by channeling conflict into productive (rather than destructive) channels.

-One technique is to develop a so-called covenant, i.e., an explicit agreement of how people will behave together.
+One technique is to develop a so-called “covenant,” i.e., an explicit agreement of how people will behave together.
 Such an agreement could be as simple as, “Follow the Golden Rule; what’s said in this room stays in this room; step up and step back.”
-But even with an agreement, group participants will continue to test limits, and challenge you and each other.
-This is also the stage of group development where people may decide that they don’t want to participate in the small group, and they simply stop coming.
+But even after coming to agreement on a covenant, group participants will often continue to test limits, challenging you and each other.
+This is also the stage of group development where people may decide that they don’t want to participate in the group, and they simply stop coming.
 So how do you survive the “storming” stage of group development?

 Most importantly, you should expect that there will be a period of some conflict, albeit usually fairly minor conflict.
 Everything will be easier if you are expecting that group participants will test your limits.

 Secondly, realize that normal responses to the “storming” stage are fear, anxiety, and loss of control.
 You may feel some or all of these things, and the participants certainly will be feeling some or all of these things.
 Watch for participants who are very assertive, or very retiring.
-One of the best ways to respond to such participants is to give them love and acceptance “ which can be difficult, but it will help everyone get through the fear and anxiety.
+One of the best ways to respond to such participants is to give them love and acceptance.
+This may prove difficult, but giving love and acceptance to all participants, even the less-likeable ones, will help everyone get through the fear and anxiety.

 Finally, whether you’re a group leader or a group participant, expect that your group will be a great group.
 Participants tend to live up to your expectations, and if you expect participants to have deep engaging conversations, and to be fun to be with, they will tend to live up to those expectations.